Roll20/roll20-character-sheets/RunequestGQS/ReadMe.md

 STR and DEX minimums are not currently supported this maybe added in a future release.

+## 20.07.2025
+     Fixed broken auto expanding textarea that was duplicatiing the NPC description.

 ## 23.05.2023
     Fixed 2 Headed Dragonsnail location roll
     Adjusted location of hit location button